History of Maldives in Timeline

 2013: Christian Population Estimate

-In 2013, scholar Felix Wilfred of Oxford University estimated the number of Christians in the Maldives to be 1,400, constituting 0.4% of the country's population.
+In 2013, scholar Felix Wilfred of Oxford University estimated the number of Christians in the Maldives as 1,400, which is 0.4% of the country's population.

-In 2013, the Maldives election was highly contested.
-Former president Nasheed won the most votes in the first round, but the Supreme Court annulled the results despite positive assessments from international election observers.
+In 2013, the Maldivian presidential election results were highly contested, former president Nasheed won the most votes in the first round, but the Supreme Court annulled it despite positive assessments of international election observers.
+In the re-run vote Abdulla Yameen assumed the presidency.

 In 2013, two seaplane companies, TMA (Trans Maldivian Airways) and Maldivian Air Taxi, merged under the name TMA.